-- A. Preparation Costs: This RFP does not in any way commit the State of Alaska, or the Department of Labor and Workforce Development to reimbursement of respondents to this RFP for any costs related to proposal preparation and submission.
+- A. Preparation Costs: This RFP does not in any way commit the State of Alaska or the Department of Labor and Workforce Development to reimbursement of respondents to this RFP for any costs related to proposal preparation and submission.
 All costs incurred by respondents in proposal preparation shall be the sole responsibility of the respondent.
 Further, this RFP does not obligate the State of Alaska to accept or contract for any services expressed or implied. - B. Obligation to Perform: Pursuant to Alaska Statute 36.98.040(c), this RFP does not obligate the State to perform until a subgrant has been fully executed.
 It is effective from the date of approval by both parties.
 The State assumes no responsibility for work done, even in good faith, prior to subgrant execution.

-Under this RFP, the earliest subgrant start date would be March 15, 2001.
-The latest project start date would be May 1, 2001, and all projects must be completed by June 30, 2001.
+Under this RFP, the earliest subgrant start date would be July 1, 2001.
+The latest project start date would be March 31, 2002, and all projects must be completed by June 30, 2002.

-Subgrants will be negotiated and executed according to a prioritized list which takes into account such factors as the proposed start date of training, seasonal or industry cycles, and other factors the Department feels are relevant.
+Subgrants will be negotiated and executed according to a prioritized list that takes into account such factors as the proposed start date of training, seasonal or industry cycles, and other factors the Department feels are relevant.

 - C. RFP Clarification, Modification, Rejection: The State of Alaska reserves the right to: - 1.)
 Modify or otherwise alter any or all requirements herein.
 In the event of modification, all respondents will be given an equal opportunity to modify their proposals in the specific areas affected. - 2.)
 Reject any proposal not adhering to any or all agency requirements set forth in this RFP. - 3.)
 Reject any or all responses received, and to waive formality in solicitation procedures.
-The State may reject all proposals at any time when it is in the best interest of the state to do so.
+The State may reject all proposals at any time when it is in the best interest of the State to do so.
 The Issuing Office further reserves the right to terminate this RFP at any time. - D. Additional Terms and Conditions: The State reserves the right to include additional terms and conditions during the process of subgrant negotiation.
-These terms and conditions must be within the scope of the original RFP and are limited to clarification, definition, and administrative and legal requirements. - E. Disclosure of Proposal Contents: Confidentiality and release of proprietary information during proposal evaluation, subgrant negotiation, and protection and opening of proposals is the responsibility of the Issuing Office.
+These terms and conditions must be within the scope of the original RFP and are limited to clarification, definition, and administrative and legal requirements. - E. Disclosure of Proposal Contents: Confidentiality and release of proprietary information during proposal evaluation, subgrant negotiation, and protection and opening of proposals are the responsibilities of the Issuing Office.
 Proposal information shall not be released prior to official State action.
 After official State action, all proposals and their contents will become available for public inspection.

 Alaska Statute 09.25.110 requires that public records be open to reasonable inspection by the public.
 All proposals and other submitted materials become the property of the State and may be returned only at the option of the State.
-Detailed cost and price information will be held in confidence until notice of award.
+Detailed cost and price information will be held in confidence until notice of award

-- F. Aggrieved Respondents: An aggrieved respondent may protest a subgrant awarded under this RFP through the process outlined below.
-Appeals are limited to the evaluation and solicitation process used under this RFP.
+F. A respondent may protest the award of a subgrant in accordance with this RFP.
+An aggrieved respondent must follow the instructions below.
+Appeals are limited to the evaluation and solicitation process used in this RFP.
 Failure to follow these instructions may result in automatic rejection of the appeal.

-The respondent must: - 1.)
-Immediately provide written notification to the Issuing Office of intent to appeal the decision. - Appeal in writing to the Director, Division of Administrative Services, Department of Labor and Workforce Development, P.O.
+The respondent must:

+- Immediately notify the Issuing Office of his/her intention to appeal the decision. - Appeal in writing to the State of Alaska, Workforce Investment Act Program Manager, Department of Labor and Workforce Development, P.O.
 Box 25509, Juneau, AK 99802-5509.
-The appeal must be received within ten (10) working days of the date the award notice is issued. - 3.)
-Explain in detail the reasons for the appeal. - 4.)
-Send a copy of the appeal to all interested parties, inclusive of the Issuing Office and all other RFP respondents.
+The written appeal must be received within ten (10) working days from the date of the notice of award. - 3.
+The written appeal must explain in detail the reasons for the appeal.